JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

 # LaTeX MATH MODE CHEAT SHEET

 `LaTeX math mode` _is the math mode of LaTex.
-LaTeX is much more, an advanced typesetting system._
+LaTeX is an advanced typesetting system._

 Documentation and reference,